kharismasekarningtyas/fixsy-web/uploads/README.md

-Files will be uploaded here.
+The scan of preventive maintenance will be uploaded here.